Hideway Laos

 Chateau Orientale

-The “Ghost Valley” and its surroundings are mainly made up of thick limestone, just like the famous limestone karsts that sprout majestically in the waters of “Halong Bay” in Vietnam.
+The “Sacred Valley” and its surroundings are primarily composed of thick limestone, similar to the famous limestone karsts that rise majestically from the waters of “Halong Bay” in Vietnam.
 The limestone here is similar to that found in Ha Long Bay and began to form during the Carboniferous period around 340 million years ago.

-The area around the “Ghost Valley” is also home to unique valleys and an impressive labyrinth of caves!
+The area around the “Sacred Valley” is also home to unique valleys and an impressive labyrinth of caves!

-The “Ghost Valley” is a so-called “inactive vadose cave,” which means that the cave formation was caused by water flowing through it, which retreated and formed over millions of years the cave’s interior. (…visible through the cleanly washed-out cave interior structure).
-The gigantic stalagmites in the “Ghost Cave” formed thousands of years after the cave formation had already been completed.
+The “Sacred Valley” is a so-called “inactive vadose cave,” which means that the cave formation was caused by water flowing through it, which retreated and formed the cave’s interior over millions of years interior. (…visible through the cleanly washed-out cave interior structure).
+The gigantic stalagmites in the “Sacred Valley” formed thousands of years after the cave formation had already been completed.

 (Stalactites form when calcium carbonate water drips from the ceiling of a limestone cave.
 Over thousands of years, these calcium bicarbonate deposits build up into perfect pairs of stalactites and stalagmites.)